lbfm-rwth/gap-lesson/_episodes/01-command-line.md

 {: .output}

 Whitespace symbols are often used to format more complicated commands for better readability.
-For example, the following input which creates a 3x3 matrix
+For example, the following input creates a 3x3 matrix

 ~~~
 m := [[1,2,3],[4,5,6],[7,8,9]];